Tracy Walker (serial killer)

 Tracy Walker (born 1964) is an American serial killer who murdered three homeless people in Rancho Dominguez, California, from 2020 to 2021.
 Having previously been incarcerated for a 1991 voluntary manslaughter conviction, Walker later pleaded guilty to the murders and was sentenced to life imprisonment.

 Early life

-Very little is known about Walker's early life.
-Born in 1964 in Mississippi, he grew up in an impoverished household with his mother, who frequently cohabited with various men and gave birth to seven other boys from different fathers.
+Walker was born in 1964 in Mississippi, growing up in an impoverished household.
+His mother frequently cohabited with various men and gave birth to seven other boys from different fathers.
 Unable to afford tuition, Walker dropped out of school in the late 1970s and began working in manual labor, often changing jobs.

 In 1985, he left his home state and moved to Los Angeles, where he found a job, got married, and settled in his own house.
 At that time, he was well regarded by friends and neighbors, had no history of drug or alcohol abuse, and had never been convicted of any crimes.